 Collaborators:

 UTSA leads in wind energy research, with over 300 publications, 12 textbooks, and more than 25 grants.
 Our multidisciplinary approach enhances the lifecycle and operations of wind farms, creating value for the industry.
-We apply cutting-edge research in systems of systems, artificial intelligence, reliability, fatigue and fracture, computational fluid dynamics (CFD), and cloud computing to optimize the real-time operations of dynamic systems in wind energy.
+We apply cutting-edge research in systems of systems, artificial intelligence, reliability, fatigue and fracture, computational fluid dynamics (CFD), and cloud computing to optimize the real-time operations of dynamic wind energy systems.

 Core Competencies: